 Our policies will provide cover for repatriation (bringing you home) that is medically necessary.
 Our Assistance Team will liaise with your treating doctor(s) about your treatment plan and if required obtain a ‘fit to fly’ certificate.
 We also liaise with you and advise on, and put in place, suitable repatriation plans to get you home as soon as it is medically safe to do so in order to achieve your optimal recovery.

-If your flight has been amended by your flight company due to the recent events, you must take the first available flight home and the policy will automatically extend to cover you until your return.
+If your return travel has been amended by your travel provider due the Coronavirus pandemic your policy will be automatically extended until you are able to return home.
+You must take the first available transport home.
 If you choose not to take the first available flight home there will be no extension to cover.

 I am abroad and I don’t want to come back to the UK?

 Unfortunately, if your policy is due to expire and you are choosing to remain overseas, then we are unable to extend cover for you.
 You must return on the next available flight.

 What if my trip is re-arranged for different dates or destination?